 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt does per square; these materials punish a standard container.
-For such jobs, we route a reinforced 30-yard bin: it features thicker sides and a heavier floor plate to handle the stress.
-We cap the fill volume well below the visual rim to ensure axle weight stays legal.
-We haul these using a lowboy; we also offer general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard bin that was not built for the load.
+For these tear-offs, we route in a reinforced 30-yard container with thicker sides and a heavier floor plate; we cap the fill volume well below the visual rim so axle weight stays legal.
+We set this on a lowboy for transport, keeping the load safe.
+We also provide a general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover